 America's Kids Belong

 In 2013 Adopt Colorado Kids began.
-In 2015 the team embarked on a mission to scale its impact nationwide, founding America’s Kids Belong, and our flagship chapter became Colorado Kids Belong.
+In 2015 the team embarked on a mission to scale its impact nationwide, founding America’s Kids Belong, and thier flagship chapter became Colorado Kids Belong.

-Who we are: Foster Source is a 501(c)(3) nonprofit organization offering trauma education, relief services and therapeutic services to foster and kinship families throughout Colorado.
-We partner with the Colorado Department of Human Services, many of Colorado’s 64 counties, as well as dozens of child placement agencies, partner non-profits and schools
+Who they are: Foster Source is a 501(c)(3) nonprofit organization offering trauma education, relief services and therapeutic services to foster and kinship families throughout Colorado.
+They partner with the Colorado Department of Human Services, many of Colorado’s 64 counties, as well as dozens of child placement agencies, partner non-profits and schools

-Why we Exist: Up to 70% of new foster parents quit within the first 1-2 years.
+Why they Exist: Up to 70% of new foster parents quit within the first 1-2 years.
 Foster Source is changing that.
-We know that when we pour services into foster parents, they foster better and they foster longer.
+They know that when they pour services into foster parents, they foster better and they foster longer.
 When this happens, children remain in stable placements and heal.

 CO4Kids is Colorado’s campaign to raise awareness of ways to prevent child abuse and neglect and the need for foster and adoptive families in every community.
 The campaign, which is run by the Colorado Department of Human Services, includes the Child Abuse and Neglect Hotline, 844-CO-4-Kids (844-263-5437).
 This 24-hour-a-day, 365-day-a-year hotline is a resource for Coloradans to connect families to the support they need to thrive.

 Their Approach: FosterClub’s approach is to engage and empower those who have the most at stake in transforming the foster care system: young people themselves.
 FosterClub creates and connects young people from foster care with unique tools and programs, and engages young people to transform life for themselves, their peers, and to ultimately improve the child welfare system.